fhill2/legends-docs/README.md

 this folder is for the final content we are going to use in the report.

 the documentation generator outputs HTML and PDF files (for the file being edited) in the same directory as the markdown files.

+### More Usage

+To add a markdown page to the generated report.html / report.pdf:

+add the name of the page to `docs/.gen_master.yml` `input-files`